While Botox is a toxin, when used properly the side effects are usually minimal and temporary.

 Since the effects of Botox injections are temporary, most people get repeated injections over time.
-However, research on long-term efficacy and safety is limited.
+But research on long-term effectiveness and safety is limited.

 They ultimately concluded that the risk of adverse effects didn’t increase over time.
 People who received repeated injections also had better treatment success in the long term.

-However, the results of a 2015 review suggest that adverse effects may appear after the 10th or 11th injection.
+But the results of a 2015 research review suggest that adverse effects may appear after the 10th or 11th injection.